thomas-liao/Food_Mate/README.md

 Then the user can fill the form and send the post to the server and wait for guests to join.

+After finishing sending the post, user will be able to retrive their history of posts by clicking the "history" button in the bottom of the page.

 ### Guest

 <img src="./Image/postRecommendation.png" alt="Post Recommendation" width="250"/><br/><br/>